 Each server is used in turns, according to their weights.
 This is the smoothest and fairest algorithm when the server’s processing time remains equally distributed.
 This algorithm is dynamic, which means that server weights may be adjusted on the fly for slow starts for instance.

 The server with the lowest number of connections receives the connection.
 Round-robin is performed within groups of servers of the same load to ensure that all servers will be used.
-Use of this algorithm is recommended where very long sessions are expected, such as LDAP, SQL, TSE, etc… but is not very well suited for protocols using short sessions such as HTTP.
+The use of this algorithm is recommended where very long sessions are expected, such as LDAP, SQL, TSE, etc… but is not very well suited for protocols using short sessions such as HTTP.
 This algorithm is dynamic, which means that server weights may be adjusted on the fly for slow starts for instance.

 The source IP address is hashed and divided by the total weight of the running servers to designate which server will receive the request.
 This ensures that the same client IP address will always reach the same server as long as no server goes down or up.
 If the hash result changes due to the number of running servers changing, many clients will be directed to a different server.
 This algorithm is generally used in TCP mode where no cookie may be inserted.
-It may also be used on the Internet to provide a best-effort stickyness to clients which refuse session cookies.
+It may also be used on the Internet to provide a best-effort stickiness to clients which refuse session cookies.
 This algorithm is static, which means that changing a server’s weight on the fly will have no effect.

 The left part of the URI (before the question mark) is hashed and divided by the total weight of the running servers.
 The result designates which server will receive the request.
-This ensures that a same URI will always be directed to the same server as long as no server goes up or down.
+This ensures that the same URI will always be directed to the same server as long as no server goes up or down.
 This is used with proxy caches and anti-virus proxies in order to maximize the cache hit rate.
 Note that this algorithm may only be used in an HTTP backend.
 This algorithm is static, which means that changing a server’s weight on the fly will have no effect.

 Similar to uri, except the URL parameters are also used in the hash.
 This is ideal for permalink-type URLs used by WordPress and other content management systems.